 It was now time to wait for the bus back to Praiano, but at least this time we knew where to go.
 Once again the bus was heaving with people but we managed a seat this time.

-Back at the B&B after walking up the stairs (again – is it getting easier?
-I’m not sure!), it was time for a bottle of vino rosso while sitting on our terrace watching the sunset.
+Back at the B&B we had to walk up the 200 stairs again.
+Is it getting easier?
+I’m not sure!
+But I knew it was time for a bottle of vino rosso while sitting on our terrace watching the sunset.
 I could definitely get used to this!
 Raise your hand if you don’t want to leave tomorrow!